-Several supporting schedules are prepared to supplement the P&L statement.
-Because food and labor costs combined typically run between 60 and 80 percent of sales revenue, schedules providing detailed information on how the cost of food sales and the cost of personnel and related expenses were calculated are often provided.
+on how the cost of food sales and the cost of personnel and related expenses were calculated are often provided.

-Cost of Sales A schedule detailing how the amount shown on the cost-ofsales line of the P&L statement was calculated often is prepared.
+Cost of Sales A schedule detailing how the amount shown on the cost-ofsales line of the P&L statement was calculated is often prepared.
 Because the cost of sales for the menu equals the selling price minus the cost of the ingredients used in preparation, two closely related steps are involved in preparing the schedule: determining the portion cost for each menu item and estimating the price for each menu item.